jahschwa/sibyl/README.md

 # sibyl
 an XMPP bot for controlling XBMC/Kodi

+*IMPORTANT: The wiki is currently outdated.
+Updates coming soon.*

 ## Intro
 This is my personal XMPP bot made mostly for controlling XBMC on my Raspberry Pi.
 I find the `videos`, `seek`, `info`, `bookmark`, and `resume` commands to be very handy.
 This is tested on RaspBMC and OSMC, but should work on anything if you resolve the dependencies and setup python correctly.
 Sibyl does not support windows, although you could probably get it working via cygwin.
 Sibyl imports chat commands from python files in the directory specified by the `cmd_dir` config option, which by default is `cmds`.
 This repository comes with several plugins that most uers should find useful.
 For command explanations and other info check out [the wiki][1].
 Currently sibyl is built assuming the bot is running on the same device that is running XBMC (e.g. an RPi).